forcepusher/Relay/README.md

 - Testability
 - Stability

-Performance is not in the list, but I'll have an eye on the profiler.
+Performance is not in the list, but I'll have an eye on the profiler if it gets too wild.